Laser Hair Removal - The Long lasting solution to unwated hair

 People with darker skin will also find that laser hair treatment is not as effective for them as the higher levels of melanin in their skin causes less absorption by the hair.

 Is laser hair removal effective?

 The longer wavelength of light is usually used on darker skin because its longer wavelength penetrates deeper into the skin and is not absorbed as well by the melanin in your skin.
-The decrease in absorption means that people with dark skin can safely undergo laser hair removal without running the risk of serious side effects like scaring, burns and pigmentation.
+The decrease in absorption means that people with dark skin can safely undergo laser hair removal without running the risk of severe side effects like scarring, burns and pigmentation.